-Unit Pre-test Conversation Check (via CarmenZoom) (Appointment required): Select 5-6 activities listed on Carmen.
-Each one should be from a different grammar and vocabulary section.
-You will be expected to use the entire 15 minutes of the appointment to practice speaking in French with your instructor.
-No credit will be given if the student does not perform at the 75% level.
-Students may NOT use notes, nor may they read from activities that are already written out.
-10 Unit Pre-test PMAT (via CarmenZoom) (Appointment recommended): Download then take the Practice MAT diagnostic test.
-The test, listening files, and answer key can be found on Carmen.
+Carmen.
 Correct your answers with a different color ink and scan or use Word's track changes and submit the file to Carmen.
 We recommend that you make an appointment to review your practice test (especially if you are new to Individualized), but it is not required.
 Please note that if you do not make an appointment to have your PMAT reviewed and graded, you must allow 48 hours for the grading of your PMAT before being able to proceed to take the MAT and Interrogation Orale.
 Students must earn a 75% or higher to proceed.

-10 nce you have completed these required pre-test activities and have been assigned grades or them, your exam module will open up automatically in Carmen.
-The exam module icludes a Written Exam and an Interrogation Orale (oral exam completed on Carmen).
-Ince you have taken the Written Exam and recorded the Interrogation Orale (completed in Carmen), you may schedule ONE follow-up appointment scheduled at least 48 hours fter your submission via CarmenZoom to go over the following: Unit Written Exam (taken via Proctorio or in pre-approved testing center; to be graded by instructor before follow-up appointment - please allow 48 hours) 60 Unit Interrogation Orale (record on Carmen - please allow 48 hours to be graded) 10 NOTE: The follow-up appointment for the exam module is required for your first unit and for any unit you fail.
+Once you have completed these required pre-test activities and have been assigned grades for them, your exam module will open up automatically in Carmen.
+The exam module includes a Written Exam and an Interrogation Orale (oral exam completed on Carmen).
+To take the Written Exam, you must come to Hagerty Hall 120 to the front desk to take the exam.
+No appointment is required (see below).
+Once you have taken the Written Exam and recorded the Interrogation Orale (completed on Carmen), you may schedule ONE follow-up appointment, scheduled at least 48 hours after your submission to go over the following:

+Unit Written Exam (to be graded by instructor before follow-up appointment - please allow 48 hours) Note: The written test is administered on Carmen in Hagerty Hall 120.
+You may not take part of the test and come back to finish it at a later time.
+Leaving before the exam is complete will result in a loss of one attempt at the exam.
+Paper exams will only be given with documentation of an accommodation granted by SLDS.
+Contact Dr. Parson if you have such an accommodation.
+60 Unit Interrogation Orale (recorded on Carmen - please allow 48 hours) 10 NOTE: The follow-up appointment for the exam module is required for your first unit and for any unit you fail.
 If you pass your exam with a 90% or higher, you are not required to complete a follow-up appointment.
 We recommend follow-up appointments for passing grades under 90%.
 Total for each unit 100